 Bosede Adetifa: [00:21:55] Yes, I know you call it Orula.
 We call him Orunmila.
 Orunmila is a god, the Orisha of wisdom or divination.
 And as a matter of fact, this is the only orisha that had the opportunity to witness what God was doing at the time during the creation of the world.
 So Orunmila is so powerful and is just a god that a lot of people go to and see, as a direct servant of God.
 We have the supreme God that a lot of us sort of look up to.
 But Orunmila is another god under the Supreme God.
 That's the way we see him.

 Adrian Hearn: [00:22:46] This relates to another question I wanted to ask you about popular perceptions in the Yoruba community, about the drums and about the Orishas.
-We've spoken about this once or twice before that we have to be a bit careful and delicate when we talk about the Orishas in the community events.
+We've spoken about this once or twice before: that we have to be a bit careful and delicate when we talk about the Orishas in the community events.
 Yes.
 Um, and that it's better to describe them in cultural terms rather than spiritual terms or religious terms.
 Can you tell us a bit about, uh, attitudes towards the Orishas and the drums?

 Bosede Adetifa: [00:23:18] For me as a person, I am a Christian.
 I believe in God, and at the same time I'm looking after children of my community people, especially teaching them the language.
 I wouldn't want them to think I'm teaching them about Orisha, because I know a lot of people don't believe in Orisha.
 And I can say to you, if you go out there in the Yoruba community and start praising Orisha, you'll find people that will walk away because they don't believe in it.
 And a lot of people do believe in that as well.
 So it's not just about the Orisha that we see.
 It is actually about the drums that bring us together, that drumming is really important for us, and we like to listen to it.
-And you will see a lot of people, a lot of Yoruba will not want to dance when it gets to you singing about Ogun or Orisha, they will start stepping out.
+And you will see a lot of people, a lot of Yoruba will not want to dance when it gets to you singing about Ogun or Orisha; they will start stepping out.
 Call them to come and dance with you, they will, but as soon as you start calling on the gods, watch them.
 They start stepping back.

 Adrian Hearn: [00:24:25] You mentioned before that when the British went to Africa,